apostrophecms/apostrophe-lean-frontend/README.md

 ### `apos.lean.post(uri, data, callback)`

-Sends `data` to URI as a JSON-format request body (note: not URL-encoded).
+Sends `data` to URI as a JSON-format request body in a POST request (note: not URL-encoded).
 The callback is node-style: it receives `(err, response)`.
 If there is no error, `response` is pre-parsed JSON data.
+Respects `apos.prefix` and sends the CSRF token.

 ### `apos.lean.get(uri, data, callback)`

 Sends `data` to URI as a query string.
 Nested objects and arrays are not supported; see `apos.post`.
 This method should be reserved for simple, intentionally cache-friendly requests.
 The callback is node-style: it receives `(err, response)`.
 If there is no error, `response` is pre-parsed JSON data.
 Respects `apos.prefix`.

-### `apos.lean.post(uri, data, callback)`

-Sends `data` to URI as a JSON-format request body in a POST request (note: not URL-encoded).
-The callback is node-style: it receives `(err, response)`.
-If there is no error, `response` is pre-parsed JSON data.
-Respects `apos.prefix` and sends the CSRF token.

 ### `apos.lean.removeClass(el, className)`